isomerpages/moe-eastspringpri/_about-us/School Information/School Rules & Regulation.md

 <p>1.1.3 Non-citizens are to stand at attention to show respect during the
 flag raising ceremony.</p>
 <p>1.2 School Uniform</p>
-<p>1.2.1Students are to wear the prescribed school uniform.
+<p>1.2.1 Students are to wear the prescribed school uniform.
 Modification
 to the uniform is not allowed.</p>
 <p>1.2.2 School uniform and PE attire are to be neatly worn.
 Students are
 allowed to remain in their PE attire on days they have PE. lessons, Modular